mar10/wunderbaum/docs/tutorial/overview.md

 Additionally, single child nodes may be marked 'lazy'.
 These nodes will generate Ajax requests when expanded for the first time.
 Lazy loading allows to present hierarchical structures of infinite size in an efficient way.
-But since neither all DOM elements nor even all node data is available in the browser, API functions like `tree.getNodeByKey()` or `node.findAll()` may not work as expected.
+But since neither all DOM elements nor even the complete tree data model is available in the browser, API functions like `tree.getNodeByKey()` or `node.findAll()` may not work as expected.

 Some API functions are potentially **asynchronous**.
 For example `node.setExpanded()` on a lazy node may have to issue an Ajax request, wait for its response and then